RicoP/raylib-video/README.md

 - Check with ray_video.ok if the video was correctly loaded
 - Update the video with ray_video_update
 - Get the new frame over ray_video.texture
+- Destroy the object at the end with ray_video_destroy

 # TODO
 - Add seeking API